nhampshire/Placeholder-Image-Generator/README.md

 An image placeholder generator written in PHP.

-To use, add the following to your img src.
+To use, add the following to your img src:

 nhampshire.com/images/?w=200&h=100